-AC 231 Principles of Accounting I (3) This course provides a foundational understanding of financial accounting.
+- AC 231 Principles of Accounting I (3) This course provides a foundational understanding of financial accounting.
 In addition to the accounting cycle and the basics of accounting systems, specific issues related to cash, accounts receivable, inventories, and fixed assets are also learned.
 The student presents information on the income statement, statement of owner's equity, and the balance sheet in good form and order.
-Fall, Spring.

-AC 232 Principles of Accounting II (3) Prereq.: At least "C-" in AC 231.
+Fall, Spring. - AC 232 Principles of Accounting II (3) Prereq.: At least "C-" in AC 231.
 This course provides a study of financial accounting with an emphasis on corporations.
 Students demonstrate knowledge in accounting for investments, current and long-term liabilities, and stockholder's equity as well as preparation and presentation of the statement of cash flows and financial statement analysis.
 Selected managerial accounting topics are also presented.
-Fall, Spring.

-AC 301 Cost Accounting (3) Prereq.: At least "C-" in AC 232.
+Fall, Spring. - AC 301 Cost Accounting (3) Prereq.: At least "C-" in AC 232.
 The student will apply cost accounting principles and procedures in the computation and recording of job order and process and standard costing.
 The student will also prepare and use cost reports to control organizational costs.
-Fall.

-AC 302 Advanced Cost Accounting (3) Prereq.: At least "C-" in AC 301.
-This course demonstrates cost management for decision making including budgeting, activity-based management, variable costing, and performance evaluation.
-Students will learn and apply these methods through the use of decision models.
+Fall. - AC 302 Advanced Cost Accounting (3) Prereq.: At least "C-" in AC 301.
+Students will learn how to employ cost functions to forecast and report financial results.
+Formulating and executing strategic decisions is an underlying theme of this course.
 Fall even.

-180 COURSE DESCRIPTIONS
+182 COURSE DESCRIPTIONS